-Bumblebees in The North Bay and East Bay Area
+Bumblebees in The North Bay and East Bay of California

 If you are dealing with a bumblebee problem in or near your Bay Area property, always contact licensed bee control experts.